GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/Assembly_and_RE.md

 - `sete`, `setl`, `setge`, all check the result of the previous `cmp` operation, and respectively store the result in the operand passed to it(set equal, set less, set greater equal )
 - `shl` and `shr` are used to shift bits left and right.
-- `movzx` is a mov instruction that also pads the remaining bytes with zeros.
+- `movzx` is a `mov` instruction that also pads the remaining bytes with zeros.

 - [[Writing_Shellcode]]

-- Possible reasons for segfaults:
+# Possible reasons for segfaults:
+- Read more about data alignment and its role [here](Data_alignment).

 - In assembly, the OS expects some values, depending on their size, to be aligned in some specific manner.
 4 byte values must end in a hex digit that's divisible by 4, and the same goes for 8 byte values such as ESP.
-More info about stack alignment right below
+More info about stack alignment right below.
-		- This can be beat by chaining a return addresses into the payload, before the target address, thus moving ESP to a location so that it's properly aligned and a segfault doesn't occur.
+	- This can be beaten by chaining a return addresses into the payload, before the target address, thus moving ESP to a location so that it's properly aligned and a segfault doesn't occur.
 - Remember that not only stack allignment matters, but also ESP.
-In some rare instances, your shellcode has potential to move ESP to a locatio nsuch that it overwrites itself on the stack.
+In some rare instances, your shellcode has potential to move ESP to a location such that it overwrites itself on the stack.